Tifayifu

+Tifayifu has had a profound impact on the national image of China in the modern era, as many (often derogatory and racist) stereotypes against the Chinese people by the Western world, particularly in the United States during the 19th century and early 20th century, were based on the depiction of Qing dynasty attires.
+Derogatory terms also emerged in Japan targetting the practice, such as "queue slaves" (辮髮奴/べんぱつど, benpatsudo) or "Qing slaves" (ちゃんころ, chankoro).
+Joseon Korea, then a tributary state of Qing, also began to assume the status of "Little China" and pejoratively addressed the Qing as "barbarians".
+Contemporary Chinese clothings such as qipao and tangzhuang are also modified designs directly derived from qizhuang and magua, respectively.

 Cultural significance

 Hairstyle

 Wearing the queue (bianzi) was traditionally a Manchurian hairstyle, which was itself a variant of northern tribes' hairstyle, including the Jurchen.
 It differed from the way Han Chinese styled their hair; the Han Chinese kept long hair with all their hair grown over their head and was coiled into a topknot, held into place by Chinese headwear.
-Wearing the queue was unpopular among the Chinese and was met with resistance as shaving the head was against the "system of rites and music" of ancient China and violated the Confucian beliefs of not harming the body which was bestowed by one's parents as indicated in the Xiaojing, "Our bodies - to every hair and bit of skin - are received by us from our parents, and we must not presume to injure or wound them.
+Wearing the queue was unpopular among the Chinese and was met with resistance as shaving the head was against the "system of rites and music" of ancient China and violated the Confucian beliefs of not harming the body which was bestowed by one's parents, as indicated in the Xiaojing: "Our bodies - to every hair and bit of skin - are received by us from our parents, and we must not presume to injure or wound them.
 This is the beginning of filial piety".
 Moreover, the traditional hairstyle of the Han Chinese were a fundamental aspect of their cultural identity and shaving their head was one of the greatest insults and was also a form punishment (髡 (Kūn)).
-The Qing rulers however perceived the queue as a visible of symbol of submission, refusing to withdraw or modify the regulation.
-The Manchu, Mongol bannermen and Han bannermen in Later Jin (1616–1636) territories since 1616 already shaved their foreheads.
+The Qing rulers, however, perceived the queue as a visible symbol of submission, refusing to withdraw or modify the regulation.
+The Manchu, Mongol bannermen and Han bannermen in Later Jin (1616–1636) territories since 1616 were already shaving their foreheads.

 The Qing imposed the shaved head hairstyle on men of all ethnicities under its rule even before 1644 like upon the Nanai people in the 1630s who had to shave their foreheads.
 The men of certain ethnicities who came under Qing rule later like Salar people and Uyghur people already shaved all their heads bald so the shaving order was redundant.

 However, the shaving policy was not enforced in the Tusi autonomous chiefdoms in Southwestern China where many minorities lived.
 There was one Han Chinese Tusi, the Chiefdom of Kokang populated by Han Kokang people.